Congressional District # 08

 Threats and ContaminantsThe soil is contaminated with tetrachloroethylene, arsenic, and chromium.
 Inhalation of contaminated subsurface soil particles or accidental ingestion of contaminated soil poses a potential health threat.

-U.S. EPA performed an investigation of the site from August 1988 through September 1993, after determining that the potentially responsible party (PRP) did not have the resources to perform the study.
-A final cleanup decision was reached in a September 1993 Record of Decision (ROD).
+EPA performed an investigation of the site from August 1988 through September 1993, after determining that the PRP did not have the resources to perform the study.
+A final cleanup decision was made in a September 1993 Record of Decision (ROD).
 The ROD called for excavation of soil contaminated with chromium and arsenic from around the buildings at the site and disposal of the contaminated soil in a solid waste landfill.

-From September 1993 to September 1994, U.S. EPA performed the design and construction phases of the project.
-U.S. EPA performed the work after determining that the PRP did not have the necessary resources to perform the work.
+From September 1993 to September 1994, EPA performed the design and construction phases of the project.
+EPA performed the work after determining that the PRP did not have the necessary resources to perform the work.
 Approximately 5,400 cubic feet of soil was excavated from around buildings at the site.
 Soils assumed to be contaminated under the buildings were not removed because they were effectively isolated from the environment and human contact by the buildings' foundations.
 The contaminated soils under the buildings were also isolated from clean backfill by the vertical barriers.
-However, U.S. EPA acknowledged that if any buildings within the area affected by site-related contamination were abandoned or demolished in the future, options for remediation of contaminated soils under the building(s) would be evaluated by U.S. EPA.
+However, EPA acknowledged that if any buildings within the area affected by site-related contamination were abandoned or demolished in the future, options for remediation of contaminated soils under the building(s) would need to be evaluated.

-A Preliminary Close Out Report (PCOR) was completed on September 30, 1994, and a Final Close Out Report (FCOR) was completed on September 28, 1995.
-O&M of the site has been conducted by the PRP, including semi-annual groundwater monitoring.
+EPA completed a Preliminary Close Out Report (PCOR) on September 30, 1994, and a Final Close Out Report (FCOR) on September 28, 1995.
+Operation and maintenance activities were then conducted by the PRP, including semi-annual groundwater monitoring.

-The first five-year review report for the Adam's Plating site was completed on October 7, 1999, and a second five-year review report was completed on June 27, 2005.
-Both five-year reviews concluded that the remedy selected in the ROD was implemented, remains functional, operational and effective, and continues to provide adequate protection of human health and environment.
+The first five-year review for the Adam's Plating site was completed on October 7, 1999, and a second five-year review was completed on June 27, 2005.
+Both five-year reviews concluded that the remedy selected in the ROD continued to provide adequate protection of human health and environment.

 The third five-year review for the Site was completed on June 25, 2010, and concluded that the remedy is protective of human health and the environment in the short term.
-The June 2010 review also noted that the monitoring program requires the evaluation of groundwater data, the contaminated glacial aquifer is vertically separated from the drinking water aquifer, and the continued maintenance of the warehouse and the APC building provide protection of human health and the environment.
+The review also noted that the contaminated glacial aquifer is vertically separated from the drinking water aquifer, and that the continued maintenance of the warehouse and the APC building provide protection of human health and the environment.
 The five-year review report also noted that additional data collection and evaluation are necessary to ensure the remedy continues to be protective of the drinking water pathway and the vapor intrusion/indoor air pathway in the long term.
 Institutional controls (ICs) are required for this remedy.
-The existing IC on the Adam's Plating Company property will be reviewed and modified, as necessary, to ensure long term protectiveness.
+The 2010 review stated that the existing IC on the Adam's Plating Company property will be reviewed and modified, as necessary, to ensure long-term protectiveness.
 ICs on an adjacent property are still needed to prevent disturbance of contaminated soils beneath the warehouse building and to prevent exposure to contaminated groundwater and soils.
 The warehouse owner has expressed a willingness to record use restrictions on the property and MDEQ staff continues to work in that direction.

 On December 27, 2010, a fire destroyed the Adams Plating facility.
-As a result of the fire the Site was re-contaminated with electroplating waste.
-U.S. EPA initiated a time-critical removal action at the Site to address the immediate threats posed by the electroplating wastes as a result of the fire, and the removal action was completed by December 2011.
-U.S. EPA has initiated a new Remedial Investigation and Feasibility Study (RI/FS) to determine if there is any remaining contamination that will need to be addressed at the site, and the RI/FS is currently in the project planning phase.
-The remedial investigation fieldwork is expected to start in the Summer of 2012.
+As a result of the fire the site was re-contaminated with electroplating waste.
+EPA initiated a time-critical removal action at the site to address the immediate threats posed by the electroplating wastes as a result of the fire, and the removal action was completed by December 2011.

 ContactsRemedial Project Manager, U.S. EPA